 - Wireless Charging – Unnamed SoC supporting multimode inductive Qi and resonance wireless charging.

 - Wearables – Aster all-in-one solution for wearables.

-AMLogic did not announced anything for now, but I’d expect Geniatech based M801/M802 Android set-top box to be demonstrated at CES 2014.
+AMLogic did not announce anything for now, but I’d expect Geniatech based M801/M802 Android set-top box to be demonstrated at CES 2014.

-I could not find anything about Broadcom, also some report the company will launch their own 64-bit ARM processor, just like Samsung and Qualcomm are expected to do.
+I could not find anything about Broadcom, also some report the company will launch its own 64-bit ARM processor, just like Samsung and Qualcomm are expected to do.

 Both Texas Instruments and Freescale have more or less left the consumer’s orientation application processor business to focus on the industrial / embedded part, but TI will showcase some IoT, automotive, audio, and projector solutions at the conference, and Freescale will host an “Exclusive VIP event”, but no details were provided, and nothing about i.MX7 or i.MX8.